NAE/WebGLGame-client/README.md

 * Create low-quality models for dropped items
 * Create models for structures (currently they are a bunch of attached planes created in javascript)
 * Greatly improve existing models.
+* Implement bumpy terrain.
+This needs to remain consistent across server-restart.
+Was thinking of somehow storing keys in each chunk that generate a different heightmap which is used to generate the terrain.